 The City of Dripping Springs does not have a lot of available funds in the budget to improve on existing decorations.
 Likewise, most merchants within downtown Dripping Springs and the historical district are small businesses who also lack budgets for community decoration.

-The DSVB, a 501 (c)3 charitable non-profit organization was awarded a $2,500 grant from the Dripping Springs Community Foundation but the grant has one stipulation; it must be matched by August 31 with $7,500 to receive the full awarded amount.
-The full $10,000 will allow the DSVB to purchase commercial-grade holiday decorations for designated business locations along historic Mercer Street.
+Last year, the DSVB, a 501 (c)3 charitable non-profit organization was awarded a $2,500 grant from the Dripping Springs Community Foundation, as well as many generous contributions from the community, allowing the DSVB to purchase commercial-grade holiday decorations for designated business locations along historic Mercer Street.